This file is part of BurnMan - a thermoelastic and thermodynamic toolkit for

 """

-a product of attributes, each raised to some power.
+defined as a product of material attributes (optionally raised to given

-:param m: The material instance evaluated by the output function.
+:param m: The material instance whose attributes are evaluated.

 :type m: :class:`burnman.Material`

-:param attributes: The list of material attributes / properties to
+:param attributes: List of material attributes to include in the product

 :type attributes: list of str